ranjithkumarpv/introduction_to_ml_with_Python/README.md

 ## Submitting Errata

-If you have errata for the (e-)book, please submit them via the [O'Reilly Website](http://www.oreilly.com/catalog/errata.csp?isbn=0636920030515).
 You can submit fixed to the code as pull-requests here, but I'd appreciate it if you would also submit them there, as this repository doesn't hold the
 "master notebooks".